alien-andrew/vmware/docs/service-networking.md

     kubectl get pod -o wide
     ```

-    2. You can also use the `jq` command to parse the json output.
+    2. You can also use the `jq` to parse the json output.
     Run the following command to save the PodIP as an environment variable:
     ``` bash
     podip=$(kubectl get po -ojson | jq -r ".items[].status.podIP")